1div0/Shuttle/README.md

 Shuttle
 =======

-Controlling Ardour with OpenSound Control from Contour ShuttlePro
+Controlling Ardour with OpenSound Control from Contour Design ShuttlePro